Skip to Main Content

 • How do I check my application status?

 You can check your application status anytime from your Application Status Portal.
-We also recommend closing monitoring your email for updates.
+We also recommend closely monitoring your email for updates.

 • How does the graduate admission process work?